 Here are 6 features GAM offers to help you optimize your ad campaigns:

 - Unified first price auction.
-Enables you to maximize yield across all your advertising demand.
-It evaluates all non-guaranteed advertising sources, including real-time bidding partners (e.g., Authorized Buyers, Exchange Bidding Partners) and prices from non-guaranteed line items, such as those from your header bidding demand.
+Enables you to maximize yield across all your advertising demands.
+It evaluates all non-guaranteed advertising sources, including real-time bidding partners (e.g., Authorized Buyers, Exchange Bidding Partners), and prices from non-guaranteed line items, such as those from your header bidding demand.
 It also compares the costs from your guaranteed campaigns with all non-guaranteed advertising sources.

 - Dynamic Allocation.
 Increases competition for your inventory by allowing Ad Exchange to compete for your ad requests in real-time against GAM line items.

 - First Look.
 Enables you to unlock additional, high-value demand in Ad Exchange and reach valuable revenue opportunities.
 First Look exposes more inventory to high-value demand and increases yield through competition.

 - Optimized Competition.
 This provides an automated, scalable way to capture high-value programmatic demand.
 It happens by allowing GAM’s remnant line items, Authorized Buyers, and Exchange Bidding buyers to compete against standard GAM’s line items at a lower price floor.

 - Target CPM.
 It helps to earn increased revenue by adjusting floor prices to allow more advertisers to win auctions while ensuring that the average CPM is equal to or higher than the target price you specify.

 - Optimized Pricing.
 It helps to protect the long-term value of your inventory by using rich data to set price floors that reflect the ad value more precisely.
 The process eliminates the complexity of manually calculating price floors and uses historical data and automatic post-auction analysis to update your price floors automatically.

 You can continuously refine and improve your campaigns by making ongoing optimizations, making them more effective and efficient over time.